animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The `SpringContextBootstrappingInitializer` class follows conventions similar to Spring’s `ContextLoaderListener` class, which is used to bootstrap a Spring `ApplicationContext` inside a web application, where `ApplicationContext` configuration files are specified with the `contextConfigLocations` Servlet context parameter.
+The `SpringContextBootstrappingInitializer` class follows conventions similar to Spring's `ContextLoaderListener` class, which is used to bootstrap a Spring `ApplicationContext` inside a web application, where `ApplicationContext` configuration files are specified with the `contextConfigLocations` Servlet context parameter.